Intelligent-Instruments-Lab/iil.is/src/routes/news/postAIMC2023.md

 [Intelligent Instruments Lab](http://www.iil.is)

 The conference had 75 submissions from all over the world across diverse tracks (papers, demos, doctoral consortium and performances).
 We also had 14 Alt-AIMC submissions, but the idea with the "Alt" is to allow for late breaking, unfinished or controversial work.
+Those were judged by the jury and not double blind peer-reviewed like the academic papers.
 85 people registered to the conference and in addition to the Sussex and Icelandic teams, we were around 100 people participating.

 <hr>